 Like regular bets, it’s always best to place prop bets early.
 Sportsbooks will adjust those numbers as well, depending on which way the action is headed once the lines open.
 Making your decisions at the inceptions of those lines ensures you get the best possible odds.

-Super Bowl LI Online Betting Tips
+Futures Super Bowl Betting

 |#||Betting Site||1st Deposit Bonus||Review||Link to Betting Site|

-|#2||50% Sign Up Bonus||REVIEW||VISIT SITE!|
+|#2||50% Sign Up Bonus - Up to $2500||REVIEW||VISIT SITE!|

-|#5||100% Sign Up Offer up to $250||REVIEW||VISIT SITE!|
+|#5||100% Sign Up Bonus - Up to $250||REVIEW||VISIT SITE!|